crkn-rcdr/cihm-metadatabus/doc/dmdtools.md

 See [Digital-Preservation/issues/32](https://github.com/crkn-rcdr/Digital-Preservation/issues/32).

-This is part of the ARchivematica adoption project.
+This is part of the Archivematica adoption project.

 ## dmd-Preservation-MARCDC (soon)